lmcai/Rafflesiaceae_phylogenomics/6_Time_tree/README.md

 python ~/programs/SortaDate/src/get_good_genes.py gene_tree_combined_statistics.tsv --max 500 --order 1,2,3 --outf best_gene.list
 ```

-2. Based on the result of SortaDate, select ## genes meeting the following criteria (1) All genes with >## species, containing both Rafflesiaceae and Apodanthaceae, and ranked in the top 70% based on clock-likeness; (2) All genes with >## species and ranked in the top 50% based on clock-likeness.
+2. Based on the result of SortaDate, select ## genes meeting the following criteria (1) All genes with >31 species, containing both Rafflesiaceae and Apodanthaceae, and (2) ranked in the top 50% based on clock-likeness.

-This resulted in ## genes listed in `G.list`.
+This resulted in 829 genes listed in `G.list`.

 3. Divergence time estimation in PhyloBayes v4.1.

-With a fixed topology (same as the treePL topology above, required by PhyloBayes), we used the ##-gene DNA alignment, uniformly distributed fossil calibration points, and CAT-GTR mixture model to infer divergence time in PhyloBayes.
+With a fixed topology (same as the treePL topology above, required by PhyloBayes), we used the 829-gene DNA alignment, uniformly distributed fossil calibration points, and CAT-GTR mixture model to infer divergence time in PhyloBayes.
 The following command was used:

 ```
 ~/programs/phylobayes/bin/pb -d G200.sortadate.sp31.no3rd.hmm10.gt03.fas.phy -T analysis15_topo.analysis5_aln.treefile -
 r malp.outgroup -cal malp.clib -ln -gtr -cat -f malp.pb1
 ```

-To summarize the result with confidence intervals, use the following command:
+To summarize the result with confidence intervals with first 1000 (25%) trees as burn-in and sampling every 10 trees, use the following command:
 ```
-~/programs/phylobayes/bin/readdiv -x <burn-in> <every> <until> malp.pb1
+~/programs/phylobayes/bin/readdiv -x 1000 5 malp.pb1
 ```
+The resulting time tree with 95% HPD interval is ``